serg3y/GoPro-Hero3plus-Black-Long-Exposure-with-Time-Lapse/README.md

 2                 |     252
 5                 |      86
 8                 |       0
-Above time table and equation are derived from EXIF information printed to photos collected at various settings.
+The ExposureTime lookup table and equation is derived from EXIF information available in photos collected by a Hero3+Black colected using a range of ExposureCode values.

 Line Feeds:
 - You must use Linux style line feed to end each line, this is ascii code 10, often coded as "/n".